mydemoupdate/reactjs-templateUI/README.md

 ### `npm start` / `yarn start`

+Use account admin@abc.xyz and password password to continue.

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.